 The terms disproportionate collapse and progressive collapse are often used interchangeably but it is possible to make a distinction.
 Progressive collapse is the spread of structural collapse from the initial failure of one or a few localised structural elements.
 If progressive collapse occurs it does not necessarily result in disproportionate collapse.
 However, the Ronan Point collapse illustrates a case where progressive collapse did result in disproportionate collapse.
 The Ronan Point collapse was the motivation for introducing disproportionate collapse regulations in the UK.

-In the UK, there are three different sets of Building Regulations, one for each of the following jurisdictions:
+In the UK, there are four different sets of Building Regulations, one for each of the following jurisdictions:

 - Northern Ireland.

-Although the wording varies slightly, the 'Requirement' concerning disproportionate collapse is essentially the same in all three jurisdictions.
+Although the wording varies slightly, the 'Requirement' concerning disproportionate collapse is essentially the same in all four jurisdictions.

-Requirement A3 from Part A of the England and Wales Building Regulations is given below.
+Requirement A3 from Part A of the Building Regulations as they apply in England and in Wales is given below.

 "The building shall be constructed so that in the event of an accident the building will not suffer collapse to an extent disproportionate to the cause."

-In each of the three jurisdictions listed above, official guidance documents are published to explain how compliance with the regulatory requirements may be achieved.
+In each of the four jurisdictions listed above, official guidance documents are published to explain how compliance with the regulatory requirements may be achieved.

-In Scotland, guidance on satisfying the regulations is given in The Scottish Building Standards Agency (SBSA) Technical Handbooks .
+In Scotland, guidance on satisfying the regulations is given in The Scottish Government Technical Handbook 2022.

 In Northern Ireland, guidance on satisfying the regulations is given in The Building Regulations (Northern Ireland), Technical Booklet D